Hableány disaster: Vessels

 Hableány was a 89 ft Moskvitch-class river cruise boat with two open decks and a capacity of 45 passengers for sightseeing and 60 passengers for other configurations.
-She was built in the Soviet Union in 1949 and had her engine replaced in 1980 by a Hungarian company.
+She was built in Kherson, Soviet Ukraine in 1949 and had her engine replaced in 1980 by a Hungarian company.
 She was acquired by Panorama Deck in 2003 and had been used for regular cruises on the Danube since then.
 She had two decks and a capacity of 45 people when operating as a sightseeing vessel.

 Viking Sigyn is a 135 m river-cruising "longship" operated by Swiss-based Viking River Cruises.
 She has four decks with 95 rooms and can carry 190 passengers.
 The ship was christened in March 2019 and placed on the company's Danube routes.

 Sinking

 The official technical report regarding the collision was released to the media in July 2020.
 The following paragraph is written based on earlier inaccurate report.

-At 9:05pm local time on May 29th 2019, the River Cruise Hableány was rammed amidships portside by Viking Sigyn while crossing under the Margaret Bridge near the Parliament Building on a 500 yd section of the Danube.
+At 9:05 pm local time on May 29, 2019, the River Cruise Hableány was rammed amidships portside by Viking Sigyn while crossing under the Margaret Bridge near the Parliament Building on a 500 yd section of the Danube.
 Hableány had 35 people on board at the time of the collision, including the Hungarian captain and crewman, two South Korean tour guides, and 31 South Korean tourists ranging in age from 6 to 72.
 The tourists were on a two-week excursion of eastern Europe organized by the Seoul-based Very Good Tour company.

 Following a review of CCTV footage from a nearby vantage point, the police stated that Hableány had capsized under the Margaret Bridge.
 The vessel had been moving upstream towards the left riverbank to prepare for disembarking and steered left into the path of Viking Sigyn, which had been traveling parallel to Hableány.
 The rescued passengers had not been wearing life vests, while another South Korean tourist said that cruise boats arranged by tour companies often lacked them.
 All seven of the rescued survivors had been thrown from the upper observation deck.